 **Applications and/or supplemental questionnaires that state “see my resume” or are blank, are considered incomplete and will not be considered competitive.

 For more information regarding this recruitment, please contact:Karla Avila Vargas (she/her)

 Materials will be reviewed for qualifications, and the most competitive candidates may be invited to participate in a panel interview process.

 Finalists must successfully submit to a criminal background check, reference check, and be fingerprinted.

 *Employees with less than 2 years of service will receive .25 per hour less than the hourly salary table due to a mandatory contribution toward the Teamsters Pension Trust that was voted by members of Teamsters Local No. 117.

 This paralegal position supports Deputy Prosecuting Attorneys (DPAs) who have vertically managed, high-volume caseloads.
 Providing support to these three DPAs gives this paralegal position the chance to be involved with every stage of the case, from pre-filing to post-sentencing motions practice.

 - Prepare, generate, process, and coordinate service of legal documents, including subpoenas.

 - Maintain case management system (Prosecutor by Karpel – PbK) to reflect updated witness information, court dates, discovery dissemination, trial and disposition information, and any other important information that needs to be documented.

-- Manage discovery: Review, organize, index, scan/upload, Bates stamp, redact, and prepare voluminous amounts of materials for dissemination that are received in various hard and electronic formats.
+- Manage discovery: Organize, index, scan, Bates stamp, redact, and prepare voluminous amounts of materials for dissemination that are received in various hard and electronic formats.

 - Assist detectives/prosecutors with processing search warrants per PAO policy.

-- Assist prosecutors in all phases of trial preparation, post-sentencing and morning matters.
+- Assist prosecutors in all phases of trial preparation.

 - Create trial exhibits, redact video and audio recordings, and request and monitor transcript requests.